Phillies call up touted prospect Williams to make MLB debut

-NEW YORK (AP) — Touted prospect Nick Williams has made his major league debut for the Philadelphia Phillies against the New York Mets.
+NEW YORK (AP) — Touted prospect Nick Williams made his major league debut for the Philadelphia Phillies on Friday night against the New York Mets.

-Williams was called up Friday from Triple-A Lehigh Valley, where the 23-year-old outfielder was batting .280 with 15 home runs, 16 doubles and 44 RBIs in 78 games.
+Williams was called up earlier in the day from Triple-A Lehigh Valley, where the 23-year-old outfielder was batting .280 with 15 home runs, 16 doubles and 44 RBIs in 78 games.
 He was ranked the fourth-best prospect in the organization by Baseball America.

+“I’m extremely excited.
+This is the best day of my life,” Williams said at his locker before the game.
+“I’m getting thrown right in there first day, so I’m ready to go.
+I’m still trying to soak it in.”

+Williams lined a single to center field off Mets ace Jacob deGrom in the seventh inning for his first career hit and finished 1 for 3 in a 2-1 loss to New York.

 A roster spot opened for Williams when Philadelphia placed left fielder and second baseman Howie Kendrick on the 10-day disabled list, retroactive to Wednesday, with a strained left hamstring.
 Kendrick is hitting .349 with two homers and 14 RBIs over 126 at-bats in his first season with the Phillies.